Everything you need to know about the Plastic Packaging Tax

-- The Plastic Packaging Tax will only apply to finished products.
+- The Plastic Packaging Tax only applies to finished products.
 By “finished", the Government mean packaging that's undergone its last major modification.
 This includes modifications to shape, structure, thickness and weight.

-- PPT will only apply to businesses that manufacture or import 10 tonnes or more of plastic packaging per year.
+- PPT only applies to businesses that manufacture or import 10 tonnes or more of plastic packaging per year.
 That said, if your business doesn't fall into that category, the tax may still affect you.

-- The Plastic Packaging Tax will apply to both petroleum-based plastics and bio-plastics, which includes compostable packaging.
+- The Plastic Packaging Tax applies to both petroleum-based plastics and bio-plastics, which includes compostable packaging.

-- The Plastic Packaging Tax will cover packaging used for the “containment, protection, handling, delivery or presentation of goods at any stage in the supply chain of the goods".
-This means PPT will apply to packaging such as yoghurt pots, plastic crates, ready meal trays and even coat hangers.
+- The Plastic Packaging Tax covers packaging used for the “containment, protection, handling, delivery or presentation of goods at any stage in the supply chain of the goods".
+This means PPT applies to packaging such as yoghurt pots, plastic crates, ready meal trays and even coat hangers.

-- PPT will also apply to packaging that already contains goods, such as drink bottles.
+- PPT also applies to packaging that already contains goods, such as drink bottles.

-Why is the UK Government introducing the Plastic Packaging Tax?
+Why has the UK Government introduced the Plastic Packaging Tax?

-The aim of PPT is to drive more demand for more sustainable materials.
-Come April 1, there will be a new financial incentive for businesses to use more recycled plastic.
+PPT aims to drive more demand for more sustainable materials.
+Since April 1, there's been a new financial incentive for businesses to use more recycled plastic.
 In turn, the government estimates that demand for recycled plastic will increase by up to 40%.
 This could save 200,000 tonnes of carbon dioxide being released between 2022 and 2023.
 The Plastic Packaging Tax will also lead to more packaging being recycled and less going to landfill.
 And it may help drive recycling innovation in the UK.

-Which businesses will the Plastic Packaging Tax affect?
+Which businesses does the Plastic Packaging Tax affect?

-There are three main groups of businesses that will be affected:
+There are three main groups of businesses that are affected:

 1. Businesses that manufacture or import 10 tonnes or more of plastic packaging per year.
 If this is your business, you will have to register for the tax.